Australia: Economy is back on track in 2017 - Westpac

 Australia: Economy is back on track in 2017 - WestpacBy Sandeep Kanihama

-The Australian economy is back on track in 2017, regaining momentum mid–year, following earlier weather disruptions, explains the analysis team at Westpac.
+The Australian economy is back on track in 2017, regaining momentum mid–year, following earlier weather disruptions, points out the research team at Westpac.

 Key Quotes